notnithila/tech-cat-training/Capstone/README.md

 #### Project Overview

 In this capstone project, you will utilize High Volume For-Hire Vehicle (HVFHV) data, Yellow Taxi Data, and Green Taxi Data.
-Your goal is to extract data from AWS S3 (Raw), perform necessary transformations, and load it into a Conformed S3 bucket, and finally into a Transformed S3 bucket before loading it into Snowflake for final analysis using Tableau.
-You will use various AWS services and tools, including AWS Lambda, Python/Jupyter Notebook, Databricks PySpark, AWS Glue Studio or AWS Glue Databrew, AWS Glue Crawler and Catalog, AWS Athena, Snowflake, and Tableau.
+Your goal is to extract data from AWS S3 (Raw), perform necessary transformations, and load it into a Conformed S3 bucket, and finally into a Transformed S3 bucket before loading it into Snowflake for final analysis using Tableau or Thoughtspot.
+You will use various AWS services and tools, including AWS Lambda, Python/Jupyter Notebook, Databricks/PySpark, AWS Glue Studio or AWS Glue Databrew, AWS Glue Crawler and Catalog, AWS Athena, Snowflake, and Tableau.

 #### Data Description